 When physical therapy is not helping

-This is a November 2018 study that appeared in the Journal of foot and ankle research.
-(6) The study examined why targeted physical therapy to the knees and ankles seemed to offer no extra benefit.
+This is a November 2018 study that appeared in the Journal of Foot and Ankle Research.
+(13) The study examined why targeted physical therapy to the knees and ankles seemed to offer no extra benefit.

 This is what the researchers at the University of Newcastle in Australia said: “There is very limited evidence to guide the use of physical and mechanical therapies for lower limb problems in children with Hypermobility Spectrum Disorder and Hypermobile Ehlers Danlos Syndrome.
 Mechanical therapies have not been evaluated in randomized control trials and results of the two randomized control trials of physical therapies do not definitively guide physical therapy prescriptions.
 Current studies are limited by small sample sizes and high attrition rates.
 No physical therapy has been compared to a sham intervention no intervention or no intervention, so overall effectiveness is unknown.”